 Marriage and Family Counseling Service

-Informal Family Law Pilot Program
+Informal Family Law Trial Program

-The Iowa Supreme Court selected the Seventh Judicial District to serve as a pilot project site for instituting a new, informal family law trial procedure for use in certain family law actions.
-Below, you will find many resources governing the pilot project, including informational brochures and relevant forms for self-represented parties and attorneys.
+The Iowa Supreme Court selected the Seventh Judicial District to serve as a site for instituting a new, informal family law trial procedure for use in certain family law actions.
+Below, you will find many resources governing the project, including informational brochures and relevant forms for self-represented parties and attorneys.

 If you have any additional questions about this pilot project, please contact District Court Administration at (563) 326-8783.